nikumar1206/daily_projects/w12d5/README.md

 - What are you most proud of so far on your project?
 - What feature are you most excited to implement the coming week?

-* Start keeping a list of big bugs and cool solutions that came up with.
-This will be invaluable when they start interviewing and want technical anecdotes.

 **BIGGER PICTURE**